2/20/2025

 Chief Financial Officer

 Yes, that's a good question.
-So from a capital allocation standpoint, I mean, obviously, like we've expressed in the previous quarters, we were really focused on getting our the operations organized and focusing on the packaging and getting this back on track with different reorgs we've done.
+From a capital allocation standpoint, obviously, like we've expressed in the previous quarters, we were really focused on getting the operations organized and focusing on the packaging and getting this back on track with the different reorgs we've done.
 Project North America was another big initiative for us to focus on.
-But in the meantime, we're constantly looking at the best options, whether it's NCIP or, you know, acquisitions.
+But in the meantime, we're constantly looking at the best options. whether it's NCIB or, you know, acquisition.
 So we're going to continue to look at that in the next few months.
-And yeah, and then pay down the debt like we've been doing.
-So yeah, these options are all there and we constantly reassess based on what's going on.
-And from an M&A standpoint, that, you know, we constantly look and there are opportunities in both segments of our business that are available for us.
+And, yeah, and then pay down the debt like we've been doing.
+So, yeah, these options are all there, and we constantly reassess based on what's going on.
+And from an M&A standpoint, you know, we constantly look, and there are opportunities in both segments of our business that are available for us.

 speaker

 Okay, great.
 Thanks for answering my question, guys.
-And once again, congratulations on a strong result.
+And once again, congratulations on the strong results.
 I'll hop back into the queue.

 speaker